 - 26.1.
 City employees may not engage in any outside employment, enterprise or activity that the City determines is in conflict with or impairs the employee's ability to perform their duties and responsibilities, or any aspect of City operations.
-All outside employment must be authorized by the City Manager. - 26.2.
-During the workday, employees are expected to devote their full time in the performance of their assigned duties as City employees.
+All outside employment must be authorized by the City Manager. - During the workday, employees are expected to devote their full time in the performance of their assigned duties as City employees.
 Any outside work, part time job, hobbies or personal business must be performed during off duty hours.
 Off duty hours include unpaid lunch break periods, but do not include other rest or break periods during which the employee continues to receive pay. - 26.3.
-Employee shall not perform work for compensation outside of their City employment where any part of their efforts will be subject to approval by any officer, employee, board or commission of the City, unless the employee obtains the approval of their department head.
+Employee shall not perform work for compensation outside of his/hertheir efforts will be subject to approval by any officer, employee, board or commission of the City, unless the employee obtains the approval of his/hertheir department head.